sfegan/application-cta-sapo/README.md

   - Notification of new presentation by email (requires [XWiki Script Component extension](https://extensions.xwiki.org/xwiki/bin/view/Extension/Script%20Component/) be installed on the root namespace)
   - Summary reports giving number of presentations per year, per reviewer, and many more
   - Also includes SAPO navigation panel based on XWiki "Applications" panel

+## Installation

+From the [releases page](https://github.com/sfegan/application-ctac-sapo/releases), download the XAR file for the version you wish to install (note XAR is a standard Zip file whose contents describe the application to the XWiki system).
+On your XWiki instance, go to the "Administer wiki" page by first cliking on the button on the top-right of the Wiki page that has three horizontal lines.
+Then naviage to "Content" and then "Import".
+Upload the XAR file to the system, and then click on the uploaded version.
+This will present a tree that allows you to select the files you wish to install.
+You can select a subset, or install them all as you wish.